Overview

 The University recognises a number of foundation programmes as suitable for entry to this undergraduate programme:

-Applicants completing the INTO Manchester in partnership with The University of Manchester international foundation programme are required to achieve ABB in academic subjects and grade B in the EAP with writing and speaking grade B and listening and reading grade C.
+Applicants completing the INTO Manchester in partnership with The University of Manchester international foundation programme in Humanities or Business are required to achieve grades AAB and an EAP score of A.

 For all other foundation programmes please see our full list of approved UK foundation programmes .